Sagelt/beyond/index.md

 problems for the player characters to become entangled in.

 Adventures in *Beyond* are focused on locations.
-Any type of location can be an adenture location, no matter the type of terrain or size, so long as it is:
+Any type of location can be an adventure location, no matter the type of terrain or size, so long as it is:

 -   Dynamic.
 The location will eventually be different than it is and